Annual Tidelands Annual Art Sale & Silent Auction

 |Fridays – South Dunes Picnic Area

 Walk follows the dune boardwalk to the beach, perfect for beachcombers.
 Meets at South Dunes Picnic Area parking lot, immediately south of the Hampton Inn and Suites.

-Friday- July 2nd: Seining: Come pull a seine net along the water’s-edge and try to catch fish, shrimp, crabs, and other organisms found in the ocean.
-Please wear shoes and clothing that can get wet.
-(We will pull the net in ankle- deep water.)
-Meets at Tidelands, then travel to Gloria beach for seining program.
+Pull a seine net through the water and try to catch fish, shrimp, crabs and other organisms found in the ocean.
+Participants must wear shoes and clothing that can get wet.
+(We will pull the seine net in calf- deep water along the beach).
+Meets at Tidelands.

 For more information and program registration, call 4-H Tidelands Nature Center @ 912-635-5032